 2. Choose the Right Birth Place

 A supportive and VBAC Friendly provider doesn’t benefit you much if the hospital where your birth takes place has restrictive rules that limit your provider’s decisions.

 VBACs typically take place in a hospital, so finding a VBAC Friendly hospital is key.
-Some have even have VBAC bans and many are merely VBAC Tolerant.
-Along with your choice of provider, the hospital or birth center you choose has the biggest influence on whether or not you have a successful VBAC.
+Some have even have VBAC bans and many are only VBAC tolerant.
+Along with your choice of provider, the hospital or birth center you choose is the biggest influence on whether or not you have a successful VBAC.

 Research shows that cesareans are much less likely when a doula is present—anywhere from 25%-56%.

-The International Cesarean Awareness Network (ICAN) supports families who have had cesareans, are planning cesareans, and especially those who want a different birth after a cesarean.
+The International Cesarean Awareness Network (ICAN) supports families who have had cesareans, are planning cesareans, and especially those who want to deliver their babies vaginally after a cesarean.
 The people involved in your local ICAN chapter will know who the most VBAC Friendly providers are, which hospitals see the most VBACs, and which doulas know the ins and outs of supporting VBAC clients.

 Many providers have rules against induction for TOLAC patients.
-In general, letting baby choose his birth day is a hallmark of lower intervention birth.
+In general, letting baby choose his birth day is key to a lower intervention birth.
 More cesareans are done—VBAC or not—when your body is ‘forced’ into labor.